-This area centers on the use of an objectives-driven, performance-based approach to planning for operations as an effective way to integrate operations into planning and programming.
+Using an objectives-driven, performance-based approach to planning for operations is an effective way to integrate operations into planning and programming.

 Analysis and performance measurement are the key activities in two major elements of the planning for operations approach: 1) the systematic process to develop and select M&O strategies to meet objectives and 2) system performance monitoring and evaluation.

 Collaboration and coordination among transportation operators and between planners and those responsible for day-to-day operations is vital for safe, seamless, and reliable travel across modes and jurisdictions.